zaida04/g.js-self/README.md

 <!--ABOUT THE PROJECT-->

 ## About
 This repo serves as a monorepo that houses several packages, mainly the `@guildedjs/guilded.js` package, which is a library for the Guilded API.
 Inspired heavily by [discord.js](https://github.com/discordjs/discord.js)

 <!--EMD OF ABOUT THE PROJECT>

 <!--GETTING STARTED-->

+## Packages
+* [`@guildedjs/guilded.js`](https://github.com/guildedjs/guildedjs/tree/master/packages/guilded.js#readme) - main package that provides a lib for the guilded.gg api.
+Comes with built in caching, structures, etc.
+* [`@guildedjs/itami`](https://github.com/guildedjs/guildedjs/tree/master/packages/itami#readme) - official framework for `@guildedjs/guilded.js`, comes with highly customizable commands, listeners, and other abstractions.
+* [`@guildedjs/guilded-api-types`](https://github.com/guildedjs/guildedjs/tree/master/packages/guilded-api-typings#readme) - thinking of making your own guilded lib/wrapper?
+This package consists of typings for the guilded.gg api compiled together by the community.
+No need to write your own typings and reinventing the wheel.
+* [`@guildedjs/guilded.js-rest`](https://github.com/guildedjs/guildedjs/tree/master/packages/rest#readme) - Rest utility with (WIP) ratelimit handling.
+Free to use in your own lib for handling requests to the guilded.gg api

 ## Getting Started